 (11) examination administration fee (half day), $50;

-(13) fees developed by the Interstate Commission for determining physician qualification to register and participate in the interstate medical licensure compact, as established in rules authorized in and pursuant to section 147.38, not to exceed $1,000.
+(13) fees developed by the Interstate Commission for determining physician qualification to register and participate in the interstate medical licensure compact, as established in rules authorized in and pursuant to section 147.38, not to exceed $1,000; and

 (b) The board may prorate the initial annual license fee.
 All licensees are required to pay the full fee upon license renewal.
 The revenue generated from the fee must be deposited in an account in the state government special revenue fund.